Skip to main contentSkip to data table

 Interactive: Try your own inputs

-Scores below use the same formula, weights, and thresholds as production.
-In practice each dimension is derived from on-chain data, not chosen directly — use this to explore how the grading math works, not to predict a specific coin's grade.
+Scores below use the same overall combiner, weights, and thresholds as production.
+It does not model NAV exceptions, stale-input gates, active-depeg caps, or dependency derivation — use it to explore the grade math, not to predict a specific coin's grade.

 Technical details: full pipeline, dimension formulas, thresholds, and caveats